-If you want to learn more about some of the in-universe tech found in the first Avatar, check out our article about Avatar's spaceships and vehicles.
-Also, be sure to watch the first trailer for Ubisoft’s upcoming Avatar video game, which launches next year.
+If you want to learn more about some of the in-universe tech found in the first movie, check out our article about Avatar spaceships and vehicles.
+We also have a piece on the creatures of Avatar and Avatar: The Way of Water if you’re interested in Pandora’s wondrous ecosystems.
+Also, be sure to watch the first trailer for Ubisoft’s upcoming Avatar video game, which launches later this year after a big delay.

-Avatar 2 is currently set to open exclusively in theaters worldwide starting on December 16, 2022, just in time for Christmas and roughly 13 years after Avatar wowed audiences for the first time.
-As always, the rollout will be gradual across international territories, but that’s the big date.
+Avatar 2 was released in theaters worldwide starting on December 16, 2022, roughly 13 years after the original Avatar wowed audiences for the first time.
+Following the theatrical run, it made its way to Disney+ on June 7, 2023.

 As of now, Avatar 3, 4, and 5 are releasing on December 20, 2024, December 18, 2026, and December 22, 2028, respectively.